Final report for GW19-193

 Regenerative agriculture has the potential to increase biodiversity and promote key biological processes while reducing farmer investment in mechanical and chemical inputs over conventional monoculture production systems.
-Almonds are California’s second highest grossing crop, and represent an excellent study system for comparing conventional and regenerative orchard management practices.
-This study provides an innovative systems-level comparison of best management practices in regenerative and conventional almond production in Central CA. This 2-yr study: 1) Characterized the soil quality and biodiversity in almond production systems, with a special focus on soil carbon and pest management services; 2) Measured the relative yield and profitability of regenerative and conventional almond systems; and 3) Will Disseminate results to producers using a variety of learning tools.
-A character matrix of practices is used to designate orchards as regenerative or conventional.
-In replicated plots, soil organic matter, total soil carbon and nitrogen, microbial biomass and diversity, water infiltration, and bulk density will be measured.
-Insect communities on the soil surface, as well as pest populations in the orchard canopy will be enumerated.
-Food borne pathogens in the soil will be quantified.
-Producer surveys will provide the basis for a cost/benefit analysis of each orchard.
-To date field work and data analysis is complete and we are working on completing the manuscript of the findings.
-Together with the Community Alliance with Family Farmers (CAFF) and Ecdysis Foundation/Blue Dasher Farm, findings will be shared via the organizations’ networks.
-By providing clear and transparent empirical assessment of these two systems, we will improve the profitability of farmers, improve the natural resource base on almond orchard, and increase the quality of life for farmers and their communities.
+Almonds are the dominant crop in California agriculture in terms of acreage and revenue generated.
+This study provided an innovative systems-level comparison of best management practices in regenerative and conventional almond production in Central CA. This 2-yr study: 1) Characterized the soil quality and biodiversity in almond production systems, with a special focus on soil carbon and pest management services; 2) Measured the relative yield and profitability of regenerative and conventional almond systems; and 3) Disseminated results to producers using a variety of learning tools.
+A character matrix of practices was used to designate orchards as regenerative or conventional.
+In replicated plots, soil organic matter, total soil carbon and nitrogen, microbial biomass and diversity, water infiltration, and bulk density were measured.
+Insect communities on the soil surface, and pest damage to the nuts were quantified.
+Producer surveys provided the basis for a cost/benefit analysis of each orchard.
+The Community Alliance with Family Farmers (CAFF) and Ecdysis Foundation/Blue Dasher Farm have been working the share the study’s findings via the organizations’ networks.
+By providing clear and transparent empirical assessment of these two systems, this project hopes improve the profitability of farmers, improve the natural resource base on almond orchard, and increase the quality of life for farmers and their communities.

-The overall goal of this research is to provide critical data and education that removes perceived barriers for the adoption of regenerative almond production systems.
+The overall goal of this research was to provide critical data and education that removes perceived barriers for the adoption of regenerative almond production systems.
 Specific objectives of the proposal include:

 - Characterize the soil quality and biodiversity present on regenerative and conventional almond production systems, with a special focus on soil carbon and pest management services.